doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 You'll need to run the container in "privileged" mode by setting the `--privileged` tag in the run arguments for the container.
 This will allow you to access the gamepad.

+> Note for windows users:  the --privileged tag is not supported in docker for windows.
+You will need to develop through a VM, or run directly on the deepracer to connect the gamepad for testing.

 #### Network

 You'll also want to share the host network since ROS communicates over ephemeral ports by setting `--network=host` tag in the run arguments for the container.